COVID-19 pandemic in Asia: Christmas Island

 On 8 March, the Australian external territory of Christmas Island reported its first case of COVID-19.

 Cyprus

 On 9 March, Cyprus confirmed its first 2 cases, one in Nicosia and one in Limassol.

-East Timor

-On 20 March, East Timor confirmed its first COVID-19 case.

 Georgia

 All flights from China and Wuhan to Tbilisi International Airport were cancelled until 27 January.
 The Health Ministry announced that all arriving passengers from China would be screened.
 Georgia also temporarily shut down all flights to Iran.

 On 26 February, Georgia confirmed its first COVID-19 case.
 A 50-year-old man, who returned to Georgia from Iran, was admitted to Infectious Diseases Hospital in Tbilisi.
 He came back to the Georgian border via Azerbaijan by taxi.

 On 28 February, Georgia confirmed that a 31-year-old Georgia woman who had travelled to Italy tested positive and was admitted to Infectious Diseases Hospital in Tbilisi.

 29 more are being kept in isolation in a Tbilisi hospital, with Head of the Georgian National Centre for Disease Control, Amiran Gamkrelidze stating there was a "high probability" that some of them have the virus.

 On 5 March, five people have tested positive for the new coronavirus COVID-19 in Georgia increasing the total number of people infected in the country to nine.
 Head of the Georgian National Centre for Disease Control Amiran Gamkrelidze made the announcement at the recent news briefing following today.
 He said, all of the five people belong to the same cluster who travelled together to Italy and returned to Georgia on Sunday.

 On 7 March, three people have tested positive for the new coronavirus in Georgia increasing the total number of people infected individuals in the country to twelve.
 Head of the Georgian National Centre for Disease Control Amiran Gamkrelidze said at a news briefing the following day that there is still no reason to panic.
 One of the infected individuals is Gamkrelidze's son Nikoloz.
 Gamkrelidze wrote on his Facebook page that he contracted the illness from a coworker, who has been tested positive for COVID-19 on Wednesday.
 Georgia has suspended direct flights with Italy to prevent the spread of coronavirus in the country.
 Coronavirus in Georgia has mostly been detected in passengers who have travelled in Italy recently.